 Well done - you’ve armed yourself with a website, domain and maybe even a snappy social media handle.

 Now what?
-The key to linking these 'business essentials' together in 2020 is great content.
+The key to linking these 'business essentials' together is great content.

 More than just the traditional written word, web content can be classified as just about any creative element on your website and socials including text, visuals, imagery, video, downloadable content like eBooks and eGuides and even audio.